Skip to content

 The conversations carried through the week as we joined peers at the Engineers Australia Excellence Awards 2025, where our collaborative project with Infracorr Consulting and The University of Sydney was recognised as an Outstanding Nominee for Project of the Year.

-This amplified an industry shift: that digital transformation isn’t just a buzzword, it’s becoming a new benchmark for leading Universities.
+This amplified an industry shift: digital transformation is becoming a new benchmark for leading Universities.

 What we heard from University leaders

-Across the two days of keynotes, five key challenges were raised:
+Across the two days, five key challenges were raised:

 The global challenges for higher education